iotaledger/hornet/docs/getting_started/installation_steps.md

 ```bash
 ./scripts/build_hornet.sh
 ```
-* it builds the Hornet based on the latest commit from `master` branch
+* it builds Hornet based on the latest commit from `master` branch
 * it takes a couple of minutes

 Once it is compiled, then the executable file named `hornet` should be available in the current directory: